microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         A URI to the :term:`host frame` that loads the :wopi:action:`view` WOPI action.
 This URL is used by Office Online to navigate between view and edit mode.

+    LicenseCheckForEditIsEnabled
+        A **Boolean** value indicating whether the document being loaded is a :term:`business document` or not.
+See :ref:`` for more information.

     PrivacyUrl
         A URI to a webpage that explains the privacy policy of the host.